-At your first visit, the vet will likely complete a general well-being checkup.
+The vet will likely complete a general well-being checkup at your first visit.

 They look at your puppy’s skin and coat, weigh them, examine their teeth, listen to their heart, and take their temperature.

-Your vet should send you a reminder when your dog’s vaccinations are due or provide you with a puppy vaccination schedule to help you keep up-to-date.
+Your vet should remind you when your dog’s vaccinations are due or provide a puppy vaccination schedule to help you keep up-to-date.

-One thing to make sure you ask about is protections from fleas, ticks, and worms.
-Your vet can advise you on preventative measures for all of these - and you should follow your vet’s advice.
+One thing to ensure you ask about is protection from parasites such as fleas, ticks, and worms.
+Your vet can advise you on preventative measures for all of these—and you should follow your vet’s advice.

 Remember, prevention is always better than cure!